Parmelia - Orelia

 An assessment of population growth drivers in Parmelia - Orelia reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Parmelia - Orelia's population is around 12,476 as of Aug 2025.
-This reflects an increase of 1,190 people since the 2021 Census which reported a population of 11,286 people.
-The change was inferred from the estimated resident population of 12,301 from the ABS as of June 2024 and an additional 106 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,593 persons per square kilometer.
-Parmelia - Orelia's growth of 10.5% since the 2021 census exceeded the national average of 8.6%.
-Population growth was primarily driven by overseas migration contributing approximately 53.1% of overall population gains during recent periods, with all drivers being positive factors.
+Parmelia - Orelia's population is around 12,721 as of November 2025.
+This reflects an increase of 1,435 people since the 2021 Census, which reported a population of 11,286 people.
+The change is inferred from the estimated resident population of 12,301 from the ABS as of June 2024 and an additional 204 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,624 persons per square kilometer.
+The area's 12.7% growth since the 2021 census exceeded the national average (8.9%).
+Population growth for the area was primarily driven by overseas migration contributing approximately 53.1% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Moving forward with demographic trends, an above median population growth is projected for statistical areas across the nation, with Parmelia - Orelia expected to increase by 1,604 persons to 2041 reflecting a total increase of 11.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward, an above median population growth is projected for the area, with an expected increase of 1,604 persons to 2041 based on the latest population numbers, reflecting a total increase of 9.3% over the 17 years.

 Frequently Asked Questions - Population